Licensed Yacht BrokersYachts for SaleLION'S DEN - WESTPORT FOR SALE

 Introduction

-The WESTPORT 125 LION’S DEN represents the pinnacle of American yacht craftsmanship, seamlessly blending timeless design, cutting‑edge technology, and luxurious comfort.
-Built by the renowned Westport Shipyard in Washington State, USA, LION’S DEN is a 125‑foot (38.1 meter) semi‑displacement motoryacht that delivers world‑class performance with the meticulous refinement and attention to detail for which Westport is known, and her serene, contemporary interior was designed by Destry Darr.
-Launched in 2020, LION’S DEN carries a sleek, modern profile and spacious open‑plan interiors that make her equally at home on private family voyages and high‑end charter.
-She sleeps up to 10 guests in five beautifully appointed staterooms, including a full‑beam on‑deck master suite, achieving a harmonious balance of elegance and comfort.
-Powered by twin MTU engines, the WESTPORT 125 cruises comfortably at 20 knots and reaches approximately 25 knots at top speed, with an advanced stabilization system enhancing onboard comfort both underway and at anchor.
-Whether entertaining on the expansive sundeck, unwinding in the plush main salon, or exploring coastal waters with a full suite of water toys, LION’S DEN delivers an exceptional yachting experience and stands as a prime example of Westport’s commitment to quality, performance, and sophisticated design.
-The main engines are protected by an extended warranty until December 3, 2029 or 6,000 hours, whichever occurs first, and this is a rare opportunity to acquire a late‑model WESTPORT 125 in pristine condition, with no expense spared on her maintenance.
+The Westport 125 LION’S DEN embodies the pinnacle of American yacht craftsmanship, seamlessly blending timeless design, cutting-edge technology, and luxurious comfort.
+Built by the renowned Westport Shipyard in Washington State, USA, LION’S DEN is a 125-foot (38.1 meter) semi-displacement motoryacht that delivers world-class performance with the refinement and attention to detail for which Westport is celebrated, and her interior was designed by Destry Darr.
+Launched in 2020, LION’S DEN presents a sleek, contemporary profile and spacious, open-plan interiors, making her equally compelling for private family cruising and high-end charter.
+With accommodations for up to 10 guests in 5 beautifully appointed staterooms, including a full-beam master suite, she offers a harmonious blend of elegance and comfort.
+Powered by twin MTU engines, the Westport 125 cruises comfortably at 20 knots with a top speed of approximately 25 knots, while an advanced stabilization system enhances onboard comfort both at anchor and underway.
+Whether entertaining on the expansive sundeck, relaxing in the plush Main Salon, or exploring coastal waters with a full suite of water toys, LION’S DEN delivers an exceptional yachting experience and stands as a prime example of Westport’s commitment to quality, performance, and sophisticated design.
+The main engines carry an extended warranty until December 3, 2029 or 6,000 hours, whichever comes first, presenting a rare opportunity to acquire a late-model Westport 125 in pristine condition; no expense has been spared on her maintenance.

-In January 2025 the yacht was hauled at LMC and all routine five‑year service items were completed, with maintenance executed to ABS standards for flawless classification practices.
-The Naiad stabilizer fins were dropped and the lower seals replaced; fresh anti‑fouling was applied and new zinc anodes were installed; all through‑hull fittings, valves, and sleeves— including the main sea chest—were replaced.
-The propellers were removed and precision balanced; the shafts were pulled, inspected, and optically realigned upon reinstallation, and the shaft bearings were renewed.
-Nautical Structures attended onboard to complete the five‑year service of both cranes, the stern door, the passerelle, and the beach club mechanisms.
-The Magnus shore power converters underwent their five‑year overhaul and service, and Westport has recently added the VIC remote monitoring system.
-Two Starlinks, mounted on the port and starboard mast, were installed to elevate connectivity.
-The entire yacht, hull and superstructure, received a full polish by DLUX in January 2025, and the hull was comprehensively sounded by Hartmann Bros with all findings clear of any delamination pockets.
-In the master stateroom head, TOTO toilets were fitted to both “his” and “hers.”
-The sewage treatment plant received its five‑year service with Headhunter, and both port and starboard generators had their annual service in August 2025, including full rebuilds of both raw‑water cooling pumps through RPM Diesel.
+In 2025, the yacht underwent a comprehensive program of updates and enhancements.
+Hauled out at LMC for all routine five-year service items (1/2025) and maintained to ABS standards, it received meticulous attention throughout.
+The Naiad stabilizer fins were dropped and their lower seals changed.
+Fresh anti-fouling was applied and new zinc anodes installed.
+All through-hull fittings, valves, and sleeves—including the main sea chest—were changed.
+The propellers were dropped and balanced, the shafts were removed, inspected, and optically realigned at installation, and the shaft bearings were replaced.
+Nautical Structures was onboard to complete the five-year service of both cranes, the stern door, the passerelle, and the beach club.
+The Magnus shore power converters received their five-year overhaul and service, and Westport has just recently added the VIC Remote Monitoring System.
+Two Starlinks (port and starboard mast) have been installed.
+A full boat polish of the hull and superstructure by DLUX (1/2025) restored a deep, enduring shine.
+The entire hull was sounded by Hartmann Bros to inspect for any delamination pockets—all clear.
+In the master stateroom head, TOTO toilets were installed to both "his" and "hers."
+The sewage treatment plant received its five-year service with Headhunter.
+Both port and starboard generators had their annual service (8/2025), including a full rebuild of both raw water cooling pumps through RPM Diesel.

 Beach club